How to Get an Office Equipment Trading License in Dubai

 Communication devices such as desk phones and conference systems

-The licence does not cover software or IT services, which fall under separate activity classifications.
+The license does not cover software or IT services, which fall under separate activity classifications.
 Traders dealing in electronics such as laptops or servers would need to apply for a distinct technology trading activity.

-Who This Licence Is Suited For
+Who This License Is Suited For

 International manufacturers seeking a UAE distribution base